A Year of My Life 2016Tommye Scanlin

-- Created in 2015 by artist Tommye McClure Scanlin using linen and wool
+- Created in 2016 by artist Tommye McClure Scanlin using linen, wool, hand-dyed wool using black walnuts

 - Handwoven tapestry